-I. Dark-tan khaki PANTS (Seaman Khaki) (no beige or white slacks).
+- I. Dark-tan khaki PANTS (Seaman Khaki) (no beige or white slacks). - II.

-- II.
 Dark-tan khaki short-sleeved SHIRT with the appropriate school crest sewn on the left breast pocket. - III.
 White V-neck undershirt or vest (optional). - IV.
 Plain black or brown leather belt with plain buckles, no holes, studs or other embellishments. - V. Black dress shoes with black or navy blue socks. - VI.
 Current Identification Card which should be worn and visible - VII.
 House/Club badge. - VIII.
 Low-cut hair, clean-shaven face. - IX.
 A watch with a silver, gold, black or brown wristband, and a Graduation ring (for 6th form students only).
 No other jewelry is allowed.

-Students are allowed to wear long, loose fitting blue jeans and their St. George's College white polo shirt and sneakers on approved school field trips.
-The only alternative allowed attire is the school's uniform.
+Students are allowed to wear full length, regularly fitting blue or black jeans in a single colour without cuts or embellishments, and their St. George's College white polo shirt and sneakers on approved school field trips.
+The only alternative attire allowed is the school's uniform.